UPDATED: 7:45 p.m. ET, July 8, 2021

-It was that type of racial double standard surrounding Manafort’s sentencing sparked a good deal of outrage.
-Especially when U.S. District Court Judge T.S.
-Ellis, a white man, expressed some sympathy for the 69-year-old Republican operative and consultant who has political roots in the highest levels of politics, which includes working for the presidential campaigns of Gerald Ford and Ronald Reagan.
+Similar to with Avenatti, U.S. District Court Judge T.S.
+Ellis, a white man, expressed some sympathy for Manafort, a Republican operative and consultant who has political roots in the highest levels of politics including working for the presidential campaigns of Gerald Ford and Ronald Reagan.

 “He’s lived an otherwise blameless life,” Ellis said of Manafort’s offenses, adding that he’s “earned the admiration of a number of people.”

-All of which leads us to highlight the following examples of Black people who got harsher sentences for doing less than the treasonous Manafort.
+All of which leads us to highlight the following examples of Black people who got harsher sentences for doing less than the Avenattie the extortionist.

-In May 2014, Mack received a 58 months prison for extortion and bribery.
-He was just released from prison in May of 2018.
+In May 2014, Mack received a 58 months’ prison sentence for extortion and bribery.
+He was released from prison in May of 2018.

-In March of 2013, Kwame Kilpatrick was convicted on 24 federal felony counts, including mail fraud, wire fraud, and racketeering.
-On October of 2013, Kilpatrick was sentenced to 28 years in federal prison.
+In March of 2013, Kwame Kilpatrick was convicted on 24 federal felony counts, including mail fraud, wire fraud and racketeering.
+In October of 2013, Kilpatrick was sentenced to 28 years in federal prison.